amandeepmittal/amanhimself.dev/src/content/blog/build-a-react-native-app-with-react-hooks.md

   Text,
   View,
   TouchableOpacity,
-  TextInput,
+  TextInput
-} from "react-native";
+} from 'react-native';

-import Icon from "react-native-vector-icons/Feather";
+import Icon from 'react-native-vector-icons/Feather';
 ```

 Next step is to add the `Icon` element inside `TouchableOpacity` next to the `TextInput`.
 This means the _plus_ to add an item to the list must be on the same line or axis as the text input field. `TouchableOpacity` makes the icon clickable and can have an event listener function (_which we will add later_) to run the business logic for adding an item to the list.